 This year’s San Juan River naturalist trip features Dr. Andrew Gulliford, historian, author, and emphatic supporter of public lands.
-Spend six days floating and learning to see the landscape through the eyes of an expert historian.
+Spend four days floating and learning to see the landscape through the eyes of an expert historian.
 Discover the stories behind the scenery.

 “Rivers are where all the history happened,” Dr. Gulliford says.
 “They’re where all the rock art exists, where humans have been for roughly 10,000–11,000 years”.
 Join us this summer on our San Juan River naturalist trip.
 Add your family’s history to this rich river corridor.

 Want to know more about the San Juan itself?
 We’ve got an Insider’s Guide for that.